dwshadle/florence-price-catalog/_texts/price-tittle_tattle.md

 ---

 ## Notes
 [^fn1]: This score is the fourth in a series of numbered pieces.
-Number 3 ("Hard Problems") is dated October 9, 1927, while Number 5 ("In Romance Land") is dated October 24&ndash;25, 1927.
+Number 3 ("Hard Problems") is dated October 9, 1927.
+The next piece in the collection ("In Romance Land") is unnumbered and dated October 24&ndash;25, 1927.